Capital International Airport (Egypt)

 Capital International Airport (مطار العاصمة الدولي) (IATA: CCE, ICAO: HECP) is the primary international airport serving the new capital of Egypt, which is yet to be given a name.
 It is located approximately 45 km east of Cairo and was built at the same time as the Sphinx International Airport, west of Cairo.
 The airport has an area of 16 km2 and is expected to partially ease pressure on Cairo International Airport and Sphinx International Airport.

 The airport was inaugurated by the president of Egypt, Abdel Fattah el-Sisi and was opened by the Egyptian Airports Company on 9 July 2019 for a one-month trial period (300 hourly passengers), and with commercial operations commencing in 2020.
 The main contractor of the airport is Hassan Allam Holding, it is operated by the Egyptian Airports Company and owned by the Egyptian Armed Forces.

 Facilities

 Capital International Airport has a main building covering an area of 5000 m2 and its land facilities have a capacity of 1 million passengers/year (expandable) that aims to serve the public as well as petroleum companies, private jets and air taxi flights.
 The terminal building sits on a ground floor area of 3500 m2.
 The airport includes a passenger terminal with a current capacity of 300 passengers per hour, eight parking spaces for aircraft, 45 service and administrative buildings, an air control tower and a 3650 m runway suitable for receiving large aircraft, equipped with lighting and automatic landing systems.

+Airlines and destinations

+The following airlines operate regular scheduled and charter flights at Capital International Airport: